b1tw0rker/vcard-codewithsadee/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

-Clone project and run `npm install`
+Clone project and run `npm install` in the project folder.

 ## Development server